I just discovered the course. Can I still join?

 # Is it a group project?

-No, the capstone is a solo project.
+No, the capstone is an individual project.

 # Do we submit 2 projects, what does attempt 1 and 2 mean?